SoK: A Framework for Unifying At-Risk User Research: Protective Practices

 \Users frequently relied on social connections (in-person or online) to overcome \spasadj threats.
 This included relying on family or peers for trusted advice and support, vetting the identities of people they interacted with online, and controlling social interactions to minimize harms.

-\paragraph{Informal help from trusted family and peers} A popular protective practice among \users experiencing the \cf{oppression or stigmatization}, \cf{social expectations and norms}, or \cf{underserved accessibility needs} factors was to informally seek help from trusted family and peers.
+\paragraph{Informal help from trusted family and peers} A popular protective practice among \users experiencing the \cf{\marginalization}, \cf{\socialnorms}, or \cf{underserved accessibility needs} factors was to informally seek help from trusted family and peers.
 The \user may be seeking direct help from someone perceived to be more knowledgeable or resourced, or may simply be seeking emotional support.
-For example, children and teenagers reportedly sought help from parents in understanding security warnings~\cite{jeong2020lime} or dealing with strange, scary, or confusing internet experiences~\cite{zhao2019make,wisniewski2016dear,wisniewski2017parents}.
-Older adults who self-identified as having significantly lower technical understanding sought assistance from younger family members when addressing \spasadj concerns~\cite{frik2019privacy,nicholson2019if}.
+For example, children and teenagers reportedly sought help from parents to understand security warnings~\cite{jeong2020lime} or deal with strange, scary, or confusing internet experiences~\cite{zhao2019make,wisniewski2016dear,wisniewski2017parents}.
+Older adults who self-identified as having low technical understanding sought assistance from family members when addressing \spasadj concerns~\cite{frik2019privacy,nicholson2019if}.
 At times, women in South Asia relied on family members for emotional support when harassed online~\cite{sambasivan2019they, sambasivan2018privacy}.
-Informal support may also come from anonymous peers, such as the transgender community relying on social media to connect with other LGBTQ+ peers for emotional support when experiencing hate and harassment~\cite{scheuerman2018safe, lerner2020privacy}, or people in armed conflict zones connecting to share critical information~\cite{shklovski2018use}.
+Informal support sometimes also came from anonymous peers, such as transgender individuals relying on social media to connect with other LGBTQ+ peers for emotional support when they experienced hate and harassment~\cite{scheuerman2018safe, lerner2020privacy}, or people in armed conflict zones connecting to share critical information~\cite{shklovski2018use}.